Temporal Lobe Epilepsy Quiz

 Temporal lobe seizures, also known as focal seizures with impaired awareness, originate from the brain's temporal lobe.
 Some individuals remain conscious during these episodes, while others may appear awake but be unresponsive during more intense seizures.
 Causes include brain diseases/infections, traumatic brain injuries, strokes, cerebral tumors, and genetic syndromes.

-Do your arms or legs sometimes move slowly without intending to?
+• Do your arms or legs move slowly unintentionally?

-Do your uncontrollable movements make you subconsciously walk or wander around?
+• Do uncontrollable movements cause you to walk or wander subconsciously?

 Treatment involves anti-seizure medications and surgical procedures to manage seizures, as well as addressing the underlying cause.